Spontaneous emission of a three-level artificial atom in a one-dimensional open waveguide

-where in $\beta(k,t)$ photon frequency $\omega$ corresponds to first emitted photon.
+where in $\beta(k,t)$ the photon frequency $\omega$ corresponds to the first emitted photon.

-Note that if we take $t \rightarrow \infty$, single photon amplitude (\ref{beta_k}), as well as $\alpha(t)$, will be equals to zero.
-However, two-photon amplitude (\ref{gamma_k}) for large times takes non-zero value.
-It is logical prediction, because final state of excited three-level system is obviously a two photons in a waveguide with the transmon being in the ground state.
+Note that if we take $t \rightarrow \infty$, the single-photon amplitude (\ref{beta_k}), as well as $\alpha(t)$, will be equal to zero.
+However, the two-photon amplitude (\ref{gamma_k}) for large times takes a non-zero value.
+This is a logical prediction because the final state of an excited three-level system is obviously two photons in the waveguide with the transmon being in the ground state.

-Let's define the spectral density of spontaneous emission of initially excited transmon as follows:
+Let's define the spectral density of spontaneous emission of an initially excited transmon as follows: